holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ## Animal Components

--	The animal components are separated into the following component categories: **Beef Production, Dairy, Swine, Poultry, Sheep, and Other Livestock.**
+-	The animal components are separated into the following categories: **Beef Production, Dairy, Swine, Poultry, Sheep, and Other Livestock.**
 -	All the results for each animal component will be displayed on a **single results page.**
--	However, each animal component requires their own set of data inputs!
+-	However, each animal component requires their own set of data inputs.
--	In this section, we will go through how to enter data for each component category.
+-	This section will go through how to enter data for each component category.

 <br>